The Sunshine State's Silent Threat: Common Pests on Florida's West Coast

 Rodents

-Rats and mice are more pretty common in Floria, with the Black rat and the Norway rat usual suspects.
+Rats and mice are fairly common in Florida, with the black rat and Norway rat among the usual suspects.
+They can chew through insulation, electrical wiring, and roofing materials, and they often go unnoticed until the damage is visible.
+If you are hearing activity in walls or attic spaces, professional rodent control is usually more effective than trapping alone.
 They can chew your home's insulation, electrical wires and even your roof.
 Mice in Floria can also transmit Lassa fever disease, in addition to being destructive little critters.

 Spiders

 Florida is known for some of the biggest spiders, with the Wolf spider and the Banana spider being common.
-The venomous bite of a spider can cause nausea, cramping and intense pain.
+Wolf spiders and banana spiders are among the larger species you will see in Florida.
+Most are not aggressive and prefer to stay out of the way, but repeated sightings indoors usually point to an available food source of smaller insects.
+Our spider treatment guide covers what to look for and when to bring in help.
 Everyone will find a spider or two in their home at some point, but if you see them regularly, you may need an expert pest control service to come take a look.

 Mosquitoes